FraunhoferISST/DataspaceConnector/CONTRIBUTING.md

 # Contributing to the Dataspace Connector

 The following is a set of guidelines for contributing to The Dataspace Connector.
-This is an ongoing project of the [Data Business](https://www.isst.fraunhofer.de/de/geschaeftsfelder/datenwirtschaft.html) department of the [Fraunhofer ISST](https://www.isst.fraunhofer.de/) hosted on [GitHub](https://github.com/FraunhoferISST/Dataspace-Connector).
+This is an ongoing project of the  [Data Economy](https://www.isst.fraunhofer.de/en/business-units/data-economy.html) business unit of the [Fraunhofer ISST](https://www.isst.fraunhofer.de/en.html) hosted on [GitHub](https://github.com/FraunhoferISST/Dataspace-Connector).
 You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
 For this, always create an issue and a corresponding pull request, and follow our style guides as described below.

 Please note that we have a [code of conduct](#code-of-conduct) that all developers should stick to.